wikar/wikar.github.io/_posts/2022-07-15-flatcar-bare-metal-simple-installation-guide.markdown

 ### 5. Local installation

-Boot into a live version of Flatcar either via [ISO](https://flatcar-linux.org/docs/latest/installing/bare-metal/booting-with-iso/) or [PXE](http://wikar.se/openwrt/2022/07/12/openwrt-netbootxyz.html).
+On your target machine boot into a live version of Flatcar either via [ISO](https://flatcar-linux.org/docs/latest/installing/bare-metal/booting-with-iso/) or [PXE](http://wikar.se/openwrt/2022/07/12/openwrt-netbootxyz.html).

 Using [netboot.xyz](https://netboot.xyz/) you can pass the ignition.json already during first boot but since we're going to do a local installation we can skip this step.